redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 ## Style guidelines

-Ensure `gofmt` has been run against all Pull Requests prior to submission.
+Ensure `goimports` has been run against all Pull Requests prior to submission.

 In addition, te `test-network-function` project committers expect all Pull Requests have no linting errors when the configured linters are used.
 Please ensure you run `make lint` and resolve any issues in your changes before submitting